Bo-Lennart/memory_game/docs/README.md

 ## Hide content of home screen not working

-Due to a misspelling of the HTML id "gameBody" the styling request of 'none' could not load.
+Due to a misspelling of the HTML id "gameBody" the styling request of 'none' could not load when deck choice had been made.
 * ![IMAGE ALT TEXT HERE](../docs/screenshots/bug_3.png)